How to Start an HVAC Business in 2026: The Complete Guide

 HVAC Business Startup Checklist (Print This)

-6. Get insurance quotes — general liability, commercial auto, workers' comp (if required), and inland marine on your tools
+6. Get insurance quotes for general liability, commercial auto, workers' comp if required, and inland marine on your tools

-7. Secure your surety bond if your state requires one (California: $25,000; others vary)
+7. Secure your surety bond if your state requires one (California, for example, requires a $25,000 bond)

 8. Buy or lease your service vehicle